Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The Gibbon Classic Line was the beginning of Gibbon’s sojourn in the slackline world.
+The quality of the Gibbon Classic Slackline Kit has improved quite a bit over the years.
+The Classic was the beginning of Gibbon’s sojourn into the slackline world.
 Realizing the complexity and mechanical understanding required to rig most slackline kits, Gibbon marketed a line that is incredibly easy to rig and fairly versatile in its uses.
+In the earlier versions the ratchet technology was off-the-shelf and had the tendency to break or snag and fray the line.
+Over the years Gibbon has continued to improve on their technology, developing a patented ratchet system that works more smoothly with less issues and greater longevity.

 Promo Video for the Gibbon Classic Slackline